TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/TCEmain/Index.rst

          You may override each parameter by using the :ts:`additionalGetParameters` configuration option.

          .. note::
-             Make sure :ts:`options.saveDocView.<table name>` is not set, otherwise the save+view button will not be displayed when editing records of your table.
+             Make sure not to set :ts:`options.saveDocView.<table name> = 0`, otherwise the save+view button will not be displayed when editing records of your table.

 .. _pagetcemain-previewdomain: